 Bonalu is an important festival celebrated in

-and Secunderabad in Andhra Pradesh in the month of Ashada (July – August).
-Bonalu 2013 dates are July 14, July 21, July 28 and August 4.
+and Secunderabad in Telangana in the month of Ashada (July – August).
+Bonalu 2015 dates are July 19, July 26, August 2 and August 9.
 Bonalu means ‘food’ and is a ritual in honor of Mother Goddess - Mahankali.
 The ritual consists of an offering of food made to the Goddess by women which is later shared by the family and friends as ‘prasad.’
 The festival is a month long affair and includes colorful processions and community feasts.
 Hyderabad

 Bonalu on Sundays in the Ashada month: The first main festival is held on the first Sunday of the Ashada month at the Sri Jagadamba temple in Golconda Fort, the next main festival on the second Sunday at the